Swift Startup Option or License

 5. The KU intellectual property should be solely owned by KU.

 6. The startup must have a CEO (with relevant business experience; not the PI) and an assembled team of advisors committed to the startup.
-NOTE: KUCTC does not directly negotiate licenses to KU intellectual property with KU employees.
+Please note: KUCTC does not directly negotiate licenses to KU intellectual property with KU employees.

 The following steps need to be completed before a Swift Startup License is executed:

-1. A formal request for Swift should be submitted to KUCTC, followed by a one-on-one consultation with a KUCTC team member.
+1. A formal request for a Swift Startup License should be submitted to KUCTC, followed by a one-on-one consultation with a KUCTC team member.

-2. A business model canvas must be developed by the startup and submitted to KUCTC.
+2. A business model canvas (.docx) must be developed by the startup and submitted to KUCTC.

 3. A business plan must be developed and submitted to KUCTC.